YewTreeWeb/fhc-frontend/README.md

-# FHC Frontend - Career Assessment Questionnaire
+# FHC Frontend - Career Path Test

 A technical task for Bright Network front-end engineer role.
 The project was to create career path test page that allowed users to select answers to the questions to a questionaire.
 All the questions were fetched from the provided endpoints and once all questions answered the user can press a finished button to submit all answers via a POST request.
 I deliberately kept dependencies **minimal** to demonstrate raw coding ability within a tight timeframe, focusing on **functionality, accessibility, and code quality** rather than heavy third-party tooling.

 In a real production environment, I would:

-- Add **state management** (e.g. Zustand or React Context) for scalability.
+- Add **state management** Zustand for scalability.
 - Expand **accessibility** (full keyboard support, ARIA refinements, reduced-motion support) I believe implementing a strong WCAG standard is crucial for keeping users on a site and making it as inclusive as possible. .
 - Implement **robust error handling** (retries, offline storage, user-facing feedback).
 - Introduce **comprehensive testing** (unit, integration, accessibility, end-to-end).